-NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS

-To Be Held on Saturday, May 15, 2021
+To Be Held on Saturday, May 21, 2022

-The 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Dillard's, Inc. (the "Company") will be held at the Company's Corporate Office, 1600 Cantrell Road, Little Rock, Arkansas 72201, on Saturday, May 15, 2021, at 9:00 a.m.
+The 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Dillard's, Inc. (the "Company") will be held at the Company's Corporate Office, 1600 Cantrell Road, Little Rock, Arkansas 72201, on Saturday, May 21, 2022, at 9:00 a.m.
 CDT for the following purposes:

 - To elect as directors the fifteen nominees named in the attached Proxy Statement (five of whom are to be elected by Class A stockholders and ten of whom are to be elected by Class B stockholders). - 2.
-To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2021. - 3.
+To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2022. - To consider and act upon a stockholder proposal regarding the sale of products containing animal fur. - 4.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.